Image

 Phase 3

-This study is looking at a medicine called CHF6001 (Tanimilast) for people with COPD and chronic bronchitis.
-COPD stands for Chronic Obstructive Pulmonary Disease, a lung condition that makes it hard to breathe.
-The study will last for 52 weeks, or about a year, and will compare the effects of the medicine to a placebo, which is a harmless pill that doesn’t contain the medicine.
+This study is testing a new medicine called **CHF6001 (Tanimilast)** for people with **COPD** (Chronic Obstructive Pulmonary Disease) and **chronic bronchitis**.
+COPD is a lung disease that makes it hard to breathe, and chronic bronchitis is a long-term swelling of the airways.
+The study will last for **52 weeks** (about 1 year) and will compare the new medicine to a placebo, which looks like the medicine but has no active ingredients.
+The study will see if the new medicine helps when added to the usual treatment people are already taking.

 Study details